Alexander & Baldwin, Inc. (ALEX): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2017 Converted to a Real Estate Investment Trust (REIT) Solidified its strategy focused on Hawaii commercial real estate, optimizing its tax structure and investment profile.
+2017 Converted to a Real Estate Investment Trust (REIT) Restructured the business to focus on commercial real estate, gaining better access to capital and a broader investor base.

 Alexander & Baldwin, Inc. (ALEX) Ownership Structure